diosmosis/junit-bdd-lite/README.md

 - Some assertions that are provided by Chai and could exist in Java are currently missing, eg, asserting deep equality of objects.
-- The runner is not well integrated into Junit, so it's not possible to use annotations that are meant to be used in normal junit tests.

 ## Custom Assertions